Walmart vs. General Motors: Which Value Stock is a Better Buy? - News Break

 Walmart vs. General Motors: Which Value Stock is a Better Buy?

 With the major benchmark indexes hitting new highs lately, most stocks are currently trading at sky-high valuations.
 However, there are still some quality value stocks in the market.
-Both Walmart (NYSE:WMT) and General Motors (GM) are examples.
+Both Walmart (WMT) and General Motors (GM) are examples.
 They are well positioned to benefit from their industry tailwinds but look undervalued at their current price levels.
 But which of these two stocks is a better buy now?
-Let’s find out.As the major benchmark indexes hover around their all-time highs thanks to optimism surrounding the economic recovery, most stocks are now trading at sky-high valuations.
-However, both Walmart Inc. (WMT) and General Motors Company (NYSE:GM) look undervalued at their current price levels considering their solid growth potential driven by industry tailwinds.www.investing.com
+Let’s find out.www.entrepreneur.com

 Comments / 0